(866) 615-9507

 Individual Long Term Disability Insurance vs. Employer Sponsored Image

 When planning for the future, it’s important to consider how you would manage financially if you were suddenly unable to work due to a disability.
-Disability insurance serves as a safety net, offering financial support when you need it most.
+Disability insurance serves as a safety net, offering financial support when needed.
 However, not all disability insurance policies are the same.
 There are key differences between individual long-term disability insurance and employer-sponsored coverage.
 Understanding these differences can help you make informed decisions about protecting your income.

 What Is Individual Long-Term Disability Insurance?